“How do you do it all?”

 Firstly, I’m typically a morning person so that’s when I feel most motivated and energised.
 And I can’t do nights after they go to bed.
 Writing an email or scrolling through social media is all I’m good for by that time.

 So morning it is.
 I choose the biggest priority to work on and I (try to) start on that before getting caught up in the distractions of the day.
 Sometimes it’s writing.
 Sometimes it’s a project I’m working on.
-Sometimes it’s
+Sometimes it’s admin.
+Sometimes it’s doing my social media posts and emails at the last minute.

 As long as it is a task that can be interrupted for all those small requests that come through.